|

 continuing use as an effective tool in the treatment of addictions."

 Megan Shields, M.D.
+"It

 is increasingly evident that the accumulation of drug residues and